The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application: Simulation: Comparisons and Considerations of SuperLearner ODTR Estimators

 \subsubsection{DGP 1 Results - ``Complex" Blip Function}

 Above, we showed that DGP 1 yields a blip function that is a complex function of all of the available covariates.
 Here, for a larger sample size, we would expect a benefit to more aggressive approaches to estimating the ODTR, such as including more flexible machine learning-based approaches in the library of candidates, as well as use of more aggressive metalearners (either vote- or blip-based) over a discrete SuperLearner due to the better ability of these approaches to approximate the true underlying function.
 That said, for smaller sample sizes, this benefit might be attenuated, or even result in worse performance than simpler alternatives.
 For this DGP, at sample size of 1,000, indeed we find a benefit to the use of both more aggressive metalearners and larger libraries.
-Interestingly, however, this benefit is maintained for sample size 300.
-Specifically, libraries that included data adaptive, machine learning algorithms (as opposed to incorrectly specified parametric models alone) more accurately and precisely approximated the rule, even for sample size of 300.
-Results also show that for both sample sizes, within the discrete metalearner, the $R_{E[Y_d]}$ risk performed better than $R_{MSE}$ risk, and more saliently, the blip-based and vote-based metalearners performed better than the discrete SuperLearner.
-Finally, as predicted by theory, all SuperLearner approaches evaluated substantially outperformed a traditional parametric regression approach at both sample sizes.
+Interestingly, this benefit is maintained for sample size 300.
+Specifically, libraries that included data adaptive, machine learning algorithms (as opposed to algorithms based on incorrectly specified parametric models alone) more accurately and precisely approximate the rule, even for sample size of 300.
+Results also show that for both sample sizes, within the discrete metalearner, the $R_{E[Y_d]}$ risk performs better than $R_{MSE}$ risk, and more saliently, the blip-based and vote-based metalearners perform better than the discrete SuperLearner.
+Finally, as predicted by theory, all SuperLearner approaches evaluated substantially outperform a traditional parametric regression approach at both sample sizes.
 Below we describe results specific to each sample size.
 Of note, we see results similar to those described below when there is dependence between covariates in the DGP, as shown in the Appendix.

 \paragraph{$n$ = 1,000}